Optimal Trade Execution with Uncertain Volume Target: Introduction

-To our knowledge, no previous model considers these two sources of uncertainty.
-Related articles are \citet{Cheng2017,Bulthuis2017,Cheng2019}, where the optimal strategy with uncertain order fills is investigated, \ie the risk for an order to be filled either incompletely or in excess.
-In significant contrast to our situation, in their setting, the magnitude of this additional uncertainty is assumed to be proportional to the order size.
+To our knowledge, no previous model considers both of these two sources of uncertainty.
+Related articles are \citet{Cheng2017,Bulthuis2017,Cheng2019}, where the optimal strategy with uncertain order fills is investigated, \ie the risk for an order to be filled either incompletely or in excess (the latter being considered mainly for mathematical than practical reasons).
+In significant contrast to our situation, in their setting, the magnitude of the uncertainty of order fills is assumed to be either constant or proportional to the order size.
 In our case, the uncertainty is independent of the trader's decisions: the updates in the volume forecast depend exclusively on extraneous variables.
-Our model assumes consequently that both sources of uncertainty, \ie the price dynamics and the forecast updates of the total demand, are inherent to the market and independent of the trader's trading strategy.
+Our model assumes consequently that both sources of uncertainty, \ie the price dynamics and the forecast updates of the volume target, are inherent to the market and independent of the trader's trading strategy.

+Moreover, the model presented in this paper allows for more flexibility compared to the approaches adopted by \citet{Cheng2017,Bulthuis2017,Cheng2019} as it does not rely on the assumption that the trading periods are homogeneous: for instance, it allows for the asset's liquidity to vary over the course of the execution period.
+Finally, in contrast to the alternative approaches, the strategies obtained with our model are static and their computation avoids relying on a computationally intensive dynamic programming approach.

 The rest of this paper is structured as follows.
 In \Cref{sec:models}, we propose a model that incorporates the volume uncertainty in the $\CVaR_\alpha$ equivalent formulation of the return-risk trade-off model of \cite{Almgren2001}.
-Moreover, we establish the relationship between the viability of the market and the uniqueness of an optimal trading strategy. \Cref{sec:numerical_results} provides numerical evidence that our model achieves significantly better $\meanCVaR_\alpha$ trade-offs than when volume uncertainty is neglected.
-Finally, \Cref{sec:comments,sec:conclusion} discuss the results, proposes avenues for further research on this subject, and concludes the paper.
+We establish the relationship between the viability of the market and the uniqueness of a convex set of optimal trading strategies.
+We also explore avenues of adapting models from the literature to our problem and compare their relative advantages. \Cref{sec:numerical_results} provides numerical evidence that our model achieves significantly better mean-$\CVaR_\alpha$ trade-offs than when volume uncertainty is neglected, and it compares our approach against the current alternatives.
+We then illustrate how our model can be applied to power trading in Great Britain, where power wholesalers exchange power future contracts to hedge against the risk associated with the volatility of the power demand.
+Finally, \Cref{sec:comments,sec:conclusion} discuss the results, propose avenues for further research on this subject, and conclude the paper.